itsmeearvind/itsmeearvind/README.md

 WHO AM I ?

-I am a person who keeps interest in code and thinks about code, bugs, and solutions.
+I am a person who has interest in code and think about code, bugs, and solutions.
 Yeah, I also think about my family and friends.
 I have some more interests, such as outfield games, indoor games, and others.
 With a positive attitude, I am a calm and cheerful person.

 WHAT ABOUT MY EXPERIENCE ?